smcallister594/scotscottmca/_posts/2022-09-01-Intune-App-Limit.md

 Intrigued further, I purchased an F1 licence and assigned it to my demo tenant and that 500 app limit was lifted immediately.

-Curious what that upper limit was, a collegue threw together a quick script to mass publish empty applications to Intune
+Curious what that upper limit was, [Jake Shack](https://twitter.com/shackelfjaco) threw together a quick script to mass publish empty applications to Intune

 {% highlight powershell %}
 $Version = 1